RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 1. In Tech Insights click Scorecards and "Add Scorecard"
 2. Name the scorecard "Sonarcloud Compliance"
-3. Add the "Has Sonarcloud Annotation" check, and select "Treat missing data as failing"
-4. Add the rest of the checks we created, and do not select "Treat missing data as failing"
+3. Add all of the checks we created earlier
 ![Add checks to scorecard](add-checks-to-scorecard.png)
-5. In the "Applies to" filter, select the items that you want to comply to this Scorecard
+4. In the "Applies to" filter, select the items that you want to comply to this Scorecard
-6. Select an owner and optionally an Executive sponsor
+5. Select an owner and optionally an Executive sponsor
-7. Click Save.
+6. Click Save.
-8. In the scorecard that appears, click the three dots under "Actions" and click "Refresh Scorecard Results"
+7. In the scorecard that appears, click the three dots under "Actions" and click "Refresh Scorecard Results"

 ## Add the Scorecard to the entity page